Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Testbed architecture

-\paragraph{Topology builder} The topology builder is a program that describes the full topology of the scenario being emulated.
+The topology builder module describes the full topology of the scenario being emulated.
 After execution, it automatically instantiates all the nodes (based on the previously created templates), configures them and creates the necessary links to define the topology.
-The Docker based images are configured by editing the \texttt{/etc/network/interfaces} file and setting the appropriate environment variables for each of them.
+The Docker-based images are configured by editing the \texttt{/etc/network/interfaces} file and setting the appropriate environment variables for each of them.
 In Gotham, the QEMU routers are configured from scratch by first installing the router operating system into the disk image and then configuring all interfaces and routing protocols for each VM.
 Once the topology has been defined, the scenario generator is executed to start the experiment.